EU–LAC Foundation: Objectives

-In chapter 7 of the 2015 EU-CELAC Action Plan, EU and Latin American and Caribbean authorities expressed their full commitment to work in favor of women, the reduction of inequalities, especially in terms of their access to economic and political rights, and the elimination of violence.
-The EU–LAC Foundation thus aims to share concrete experiences and knowledge among the members of the EU-LAC Women's International Network in order to advance the discussion on these issues.

 Structure

 The structure of the foundation comprises the Board of Governors, the President, and the Executive Director.

 Board of Governors

 The EU–LAC Foundation's Board of Governors oversees the management of the Foundation and ensures that the Foundation works towards its goals.

 The Board of Governors has 61 members representing each of the members of the EU–LAC Foundation.
 The Board of Governors meets at least twice a year and is co-chaired by the CELAC and EU presidencies.

 President

 Every four years, the Board of Governors selects an ad-honorem President, who has mainly representation functions.
 The President's office alternates between a national of an EU member state and a national of a Latin American or Caribbean state.
 If the appointed President comes from an EU member state, the Executive Director must be a citizen of a Latin American or Caribbean state and vice versa.